Weather gage

-The weather gage (sometimes spelled weather gauge) is the advantageous position of a fighting sailing vessel relative to another.
-It is also known as "nautical gauge" as it is related to the sea shore.
+The weather gage (sometimes spelled weather gauge or known as nautical gauge) is the advantageous position of a fighting sailing vessel relative to another.
 The concept is from the Age of Sail and is now antique.
-A ship at sea is said to possess the weather gage if it is in any position upwind of the other vessel.
+A ship at sea is said to possess the weather gage if it is in any position upwind of the other vessel -- having the wind at their back, speeding progress, when sailing towards the other ship.
 Proximity with the land, tidal and stream effects and wind variability due to geography (hills, cliffs, etc.) may also come into play.